 Second, your medical treatment, both past and future, needs to be accounted for.
 These expenses could include surgery, medical mileage, prescriptions, physical therapy, rehabilitation supplies, pain management, x-rays, CT Scans, MRI’s, EMG’s, injections, spinal cord stimulators, and follow-up appointments with an orthopedist, neurologist, or a neurosurgeon – the list goes on and on.
 You may also need to obtain a Medicare Set Aside account in certain circumstances, and failing to do so when it is necessary could potentially result in Medicare denying you medical treatment in the future.

 Third, assuming this is not a death claim and you are not catastrophically disabled, then the last thing you want to consider is your permanent partial disability rating associated with your Georgia Workers’ Compensation injury.
 Generally speaking, a PPD rating is issued by your doctor once you reach maximum medical improvement.
-For a great article explaining PPD ratings, read my prior blog post entitled “What is a Permanent Partial Disability Rating and How Do I Know What Mine Is?” by clicking the link.
+For a great article explaining PPD ratings, read my prior blog post entitled “What is a Permanent Partial Disability Rating and How Do I Know What Mine Is?” by clicking the link [link no longer available].
 That rating is then multiplied by a certain number of weeks depending on what body part the injury involved as discussed in my prior post.